Robust Identification of Differential Equations by Numerical Techniques from a Single Set of Noisy Observation: Data Organization and Denoising

 From $\mathbf{D}$, we numerically approximate the time and spatial derivatives of $u$ to obtain the following \textit{approximated time derivative vector} $D_tU\in \mathbb{R}^{NM^d}$ and \textit{approximated feature matrix} $F\in \mathbb{R}^{NM^d \times K}$:

-In this paper, the time derivatives in $D_tU$ are approximated by the forward difference scheme, and the spatial derivatives in $F$ are computed using the 5-point ENO scheme \cite{harten1987uniformly}; $\mathbf{1}_{M^d\times 1}$ denotes the 1-vector of size $M^d$, and the Hadamard product $\circ$ is the elementwise multiplication between vectors.
+In this paper, the time derivatives in $D_tU$ are approximated by the forward difference scheme, and the spatial derivatives, such as $D_{x_1}U^n$ for $n=0,1,\dots, N-1$ in $F$ are computed using the 5-point ENO scheme \cite{harten1987uniformly}.
+Other numerical differentiation schemes can be used here (See \cite{kang2019ident} for an error estimation.)
+The vector $\mathbf{1}_{M^d\times 1} \in \mathbb{R}^{M^d}$ denotes the 1-vector of size $M^d$, and the Hadamard product $\circ$ is the element-wise multiplication between two vectors.
 Each column of $F$ is referred to as a \textit{feature column}.
 The PDE model in \eqref{originalPDE} suggests that, an optimal coefficient vector $\mathbf{c}$ should satisfy the following approximation:

 The objective of this paper is to find the correct set of coefficients in (\ref{eq.map}).
-Due to a large size of $K$, the idea of sparsity becomes useful.
+Due to the large size of $K$, the idea of sparsity becomes useful.

+The framework of our methods relies on a prescribed dictionary, and the dictionary should contain all possible terms in the underlying PDE.
+If we do not have any a prior knowledge, one strategy is to use the pairwise product of the partial derivatives of $u$ up to certain order.
+One can also view the right-hand side of the target PDE in \eqref{originalPDE} as a functional of $u$ and its partial derivatives up to certain order, and then approximate the right-hand side by a Taylor polynomial up to certain degree.
+Our method is capable of identifying this Taylor polynomial, as an approximation to the right-hand side of the underlying PDE.
+Another strategy is to estimate the possible features from the given data, which is an open problem to be studied in the future.

 Throughout this paper, we denote $F_0$ as the true feature matrix whose elements are the exact derivatives evaluated at the corresponding time and space location as those in $F$.
 For a vector $\bc$, $\|\bc\|_p := (\sum_{j}|c_j|^p)^{\frac 1 p}$ is the $L_p$ norm of $\bc$.
 In particular, $\|\bc\|_\infty:=\max_{j}|c_j|$.
 When $p=0$, $\|\bc\|_0 := \#\{c_j : c_j\neq 0\}$ represents the $L_0$ semi-norm of $\bc$.
 The support of $\bc$ is denoted by ${\rm supp}(\bc) :=\{j: c_j\neq 0\}$.
 The vector $\bc$ is said to be $k$-sparse if $\|\bc\|_0=k$ for a non-negative integer $k$.
 For any matrix $A_{m\times n} $ and index sets $\mathcal{L}_1\subseteq\{1,2,\dots,n\}$, $\mathcal{L}_2\subseteq\{1,2,\dots,m\}$, we denote $[A]_{\mathcal{L}_1}$ as the submatrix of $A$ consisting of the columns indexed by $\mathcal{L}_1$, and $[A]^{\mathcal{L}_2}$ as the submatrix of $A$ consisting of the rows indexed by $\mathcal{L}_2$. $A^T$, $A^*$ and $A^\dagger$ denote the transpose, conjugate transpose and Moore-Penrose pseudoinverse of $A$, respectively.
 For $x\in \mathbb{R}$, $\lfloor x\rfloor$ denotes the largest integer no larger than $x$.